mnylc/mnylc.github.io/pages/projects/sigs.md

 ## Outreach and Advocacy ##
 [https://sites.google.com/a/metro.org/oasig/](https://sites.google.com/a/metro.org/oasig/)

-Carl Andrews and Mark Aaron Polger, Conveners
+Carl Andrews and Mark Aaron Polger, Co-organizers

-The Outreach and Advocacy SIG discusses innovative methods to advocate for programs, services, and staff.
+The Outreach and Advocacy group discusses innovative methods to advocate for programs, services, and staff.
 Topics of discussion include developing outreach goals, establishing your library's identity, creating a successful library campaign from start to finish, lemonading a library disaster into something positive, developing assessment tools to conduct community analysis, building partnership, and crafting visual materials.

-## Pop Culture SIG ##
+## Pop Culture ##
 [https://sites.google.com/a/metro.org/pop-culture-sig/](https://sites.google.com/a/metro.org/pop-culture-sig/)

-Caroline Fuchs and Michael Handis, Conveners
+Caroline Fuchs and Michael Handis, Co-organizers

 To best serve today's patrons, librarians need a broad understanding of the wide spectrum of the arts and popular culture that are of interest to our users.
 From gaming to comics to cosplay to streaming video, librarians are becoming both advocates of and experts in these non-traditional collections.
 The Pop Culture SIG aims to engage librarians in a dialogue on the wide range of cultural productions and practices that are redefining library collections and the resulting changes in practice in librarianship.
 We welcome librarians from all types of libraries to join the discussion.